cloudxcc/PDVL_Examples/README.md

 ## mSoC_RV32IMC_1P:

-The core from the RV32IMC_1P is taken and embedded is a minimalistic SoC completely written in PDVL.
+The core from the RV32IMC_1P is taken and embedded in a minimalistic SoC completely written in PDVL.